-Farmers in Spain are accused of spreading fake news in the media about supposedly disproportionate needs for foreign labour so that the Government would allow massive hiring, often without respecting the conditions in collective agreement or the binding requirements on accommodation standards.
+Since previously, farmers in Spain have been accused of spreading fake news in the media about supposedly disproportionate needs for foreign labour so that the Government would allow massive hiring, often without respecting the conditions in collective agreement or the binding requirements on accommodation standards.
 At the Tripartite Labour Commission for Immigration ("Comisión Laboral Tripartita de Immigración") the accurate and official figures of all agricultural campaigns in 2019 were shown, being 21 500, while employers made requests for agricultural seasonal migrant workers of between 120 000 and 150 000 for 2020.
 It is important to report that in Spain many farmers do not pay minimum wage (Salario minimo interprofessional) which amounts to 950 Euros per months.
-As in Italy, Spanish Trade Unions demand regularization of migrant workers.
+As in Italy, Spanish trade unions demand regularization of migrant workers.